shreyas261/CollaDF/README.md

 ## ⚡ Performance Benchmarks

-CollaDF was benchmarked against Python's `pandas` on three large CSV datasets (10 Million, 50 Million, and 100 Million rows).
-The dataset was generated using a python script ('generate_data.py').
+CollaDF was benchmarked against Python's pandas on three large CSV datasets (10 Million, 50 Million, and 100 Million rows).
+The dataset was generated using a python script (`generate_data.py`).
-You can download the generated **'.csv** files from this [drive]("https://drive.google.com/drive/u/3/folders/1peQ5oF7KYHM9peqFqEsUpNimK9fwIO5W") link.
+You can download the generated **`.csv`** files from this [drive]("https://drive.google.com/drive/u/3/folders/1peQ5oF7KYHM9peqFqEsUpNimK9fwIO5W") link.